alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

       - Make sure that you have added a P1 licence to at least one user in the `Azure Active Directory` and have gone through the MFA setup procedure for that user.
 You may have to wait a few minutes after doing this
       - If you've done all of these things and nothing is working, you may have accidentally removed the `Azure Multi-Factor Auth Client` Enterprise Application from your `Azure Active Directory`.
 Run `C:\Installation\Ensure_MFA_SP_AAD.ps1` to create a new service principal and try the previous steps again.
     - **Troubleshooting:** If you get a `New-MsolServicePrincipalCredential: Access denied` error stating `You do not have permissions to call this cmdlet`, check the following:
-      - Make sure you are logged in to the NPS server as a **domain** user rather than a local user.
+      - Make sure you are logged in to the NPS as a **domain** user rather than a local user.
         - The output of the `whoami` command in Powershell should be `<SHM netBios domain>\admin` rather than `NPS-SHM-<SHM ID>\admin`.
         - If it is not, reconnect to the remote desktop with the username `admin@<SHM domain>`, using the same password as before
       - Make sure you authenticate to `Azure Active Directory` your own **internal** Global Administrator (i.e. `admin.forstname.lastname@<SHM domain>`) and that you have successfully logged in and verified your ohone number + email address and c onfigured MFA on your account.